Our Toji - Master Sake Brewers -

 Kunio Onodera - Toji at the main brewery -

 Kunio Onodera was born in Ichinoseki in Iwate in 1956.
 After finishing high school in 1974, Onodera went into his family's farming business.
 He started his first sake brewing work in 1976 as a seasonal worker at a brewery in Kesennuma as there is no farming work in winter.
-The Toji at the brewery in Kesennuma was a disciple of Sagoro Hirano, so Juichi Hirano asked the brewery if there was anyone who could come help out at Urakasumi.
-Then Kunio got a chance to help Urakasumi's sake making before the brewing work started at Kesennuma or when rice planting and harvesting work had finished.
+The Toji at the brewery in Kesennuma was a disciple of Sagoro Hirano, so Juichi Hirano asked the brewery if there was anyone who could come to help out at Urakasumi.
+Then Kunio got a chance to help Urakasumi's sake making when rice planting and harvesting work was over and before the brewing work started at Kesennuma.

-Onodera studied "Urakasumi's sake making in the Hirano style", and was qualified as a Nanbu Toji by passing an exam in July 1988.
+Onodera studied "Urakasumi's sake making in the Hirano style", and was qualified as a Nanbu Toji by passing the examination in July 1988.
 Then he officially joined Urakasumi in November 1993 at Hirano's invitation.
-He became an assistant Toji 2 years later and became a Toji at the main brewery in May 1997.
+He became an assistant Toji 2 years later to later become Toji at the main brewery in May 1997.
 In September 2006, he moved to the Yamoto brewery, before returning to the main brewery in March 2012.
-In his three-decade career of sake making, he has worked at Urakasumi for more than 20 years and Urakasumi has won gold prizes for 7 times with him as Toji.
-He continues his splendid work and passes down "Urakasumi's sake making in the Hirano style" to the brewers.

 Isao Akama - Toji at the Yamoto brewery -

-Born in Shiogama in Miyagi in 1967, Isao Akama majored in food hygiene at university and studied zymurgy.
-In the advice of his professor, after graduation, he decided to pursue his career in the field of fermentation, and joined Urakasumi in his home town.
-He started his job at the main brewery first and moved to the Yamoto brewery when it was built in June 1994.
+Born in Shiogama in Miyagi in 1967, Isao Akama is a university graduate specialized in food hygiene and he focused his studies on zymurgy.
+Under his professor's guidance, after graduation, he decided to pursue his career in the field of fermentation, and joined Urakasumi, located in his home town.
+He started his job at the main brewery first and moved to the Yamoto brewery when it was finally built in June 1994.